sumcoinlabs/sumcoinj.org/working-with-the-wallet.md

 1. A new Wallet object selects 128 bits of random entropy using `SecureRandom`.
 2. This randomness is transformed into a "mnemonic code"; a set of 12 words using a dictionary pre-defined by the BIP 39 standard.
 3. The string form of the 12 words is used as input to a key derivation algorithm (PBKDF2) and iterated numerous times to obtain the "seed".
 Note that the seed is *not* simply the original random entropy represented using words as you might expect, rather, the seed is a derivative of the UTF-8 byte sequence of the words themselves.
 4. The newly calculated seed is then split into a master private key and a "chain code".
 Together, these allow for iteration of a key tree using the algorithms specified in BIP 32.
-This algorithm exploits properties of elliptic curve mathematics to allow the public keys in a sequence to be iterated without having access to the equivalent private keys, which is very useful for vending addresses without needing the wallet to be decrypted if a password has been supplied. bitcoinj uses the default recommended tree structure from BIP 32.
+This algorithm exploits properties of elliptic curve mathematics to allow the public keys in a sequence to be iterated without having access to the equivalent private keys, which is very useful for vending addresses without needing the wallet to be decrypted if a password has been supplied. sumcoinj uses the default recommended tree structure from BIP 32.
 5. The wallet pre-calculates a set of *lookahead keys*.
 These are keys that were not issued by the Wallet yet via the current/freshReceiveKey APIs, but will be in future.
 Precalculation achieves several goals.
 One, it makes these APIs fast, which is useful for GUI apps that don't want to wait for potentially slow EC math to be done.
 Two, it allows the wallet to notice transactions being made to/from keys that were not issued yet - this can happen if the wallet seed has been cloned to multiple devices, and if the block chain is being replayed.

 The seed and keys that were (pre) calculated are saved to disk in order to avoid slow rederivation loops when the wallet is loaded.